NetworkRADIUS/automatic-eap/README.md

 $ cd automatic-eap
 ```

-2. Adjust the client and server certificates.
-(Do not touch the fields where you find the *@@DOMAIN@@* placeholder)
+2. Edit the client and server certificates to add local information such as names, addresses, etc.  Do not touch the fields which have the *@@DOMAIN@@* placeholder, as they will be filled in automatically.

 ```
 $ vi certs/server.cnf.tpl
 $ vi certs/client.cnf.tpl
 ```

-even the `CA` certificate if desired.
+edit the `CA` certificate if desired:

 ```
 $ vi certs/ca.cnf
 ```

-3. Set the `DOMAIN=...` in `Makefile`
+3. Set the `DOMAIN=...` in the `Makefile`

 ```
 $ vi Makefile
 ```

-4. then, build the containers.
+4. then, build the containers:

 ```
 $ make docker.server.run
 ```

-It will build and start up three containers tagged as the below list.
+It will build and start up three containers tagged as given in the following list:

 Container  | Description
 ------------- | -------------